johnmaeda/SK-Recipes/README.md

 ---

-### 📘 After you have achieved all the 👆 prerequisites achieved, open the notebooks in this repo from within Visual Studio Code and you are ready to to go!
+### 📘 After you have achieved all the 👆 prerequisites, open the notebooks in this repo from within Visual Studio Code and you are ready to to go!

 ---